SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: solve_relativistic_poisson

-   :default: True
+   :default: False

-   Decides if relativistic Poisson problem must be solved for at least one species
+   Decides if relativistic Poisson problem must be solved for at least one species.
+   See :doc:`relativistic_fields_initialization` for more details.

 .. py:data:: relativistic_poisson_max_iteration

   :default: 50000